 The bank has organised its operations into two business areas: The farming and forestry business area is divided into four regions with 19 offices that can meet customers locally.
 In addition, a central unit meets smaller farming customers, regardless of where they conduct operations, digitally and by telephone.
 Proximity to customers is strengthened by the regional member organisation, which comprises the elected members from the bank's owner, Landshypotek Ekonomisk Förening.
-The other business area, Mortgages and Savings, meets the country's house and holiday home owners digitally and by telephone.
+The other business area, Customer, Mortgages & Savings, meets the country's mortgage customers digitally and by telephone.
 In addition, a customer service organisation is in place that handles customers as well as lending and deposits customers.
 Each head of operations reports directly to the CEO and has full responsibility for all risks and the operational performance of their respective business area.